 Academic Advising and the Residential College

 As you enter Princeton your new home will be your residential college.
 The residential college deans and directors of studies provide guidance and support for students throughout their undergraduate careers.
 They can help you navigate the curriculum, change a course, find a tutor, get an extension, choose a major, and point you in the right direction to get any and all of your questions about life at Princeton answered.
 They also train and oversee a network of advising resources in the residential college.

-During freshman and sophomore years, all students are advised by the deans, directors of studies, faculty advisers, peer academic advisers (PAAs), residential college advisers (RCAs), and resident graduate students (RGSs) -- all of whom are affiliated with the residential college.
+During freshman and sophomore years, students are advised by the deans, directors of studies, faculty advisers, peer academic advisers (PAAs), residential college advisers (RCAs), and resident graduate students (RGSs) -- all of whom are affiliated with the residential college.
 As students select a field of concentration, they develop advising relationships with the relevant departmental representatives and faculty advisers in the areas of their independent work.
 A.B. students normally select a major in the spring term of their sophomore year.
-B.S.E students normally select a field of study within engineering in the spring term of their freshman year.
+B.S.E students normally select a field of study within engineering in the spring term of their first year.

-Having realistic expectations about your faculty adviser will help you get the most from your relationship with him or her.
+Having realistic expectations about your faculty adviser will help you get the most from your relationship.
 You cannot expect a faculty member to be able (or willing) to rate every course in the curriculum on the qualities of the lecturer, the appeal of the assigned readings, or the difficulty of the exams.
-Instead, you should expect your adviser to talk with you about your short-term and long-term academic goals, and to help you plan not only this semester’s courses, but also a strategy for taking the greatest possible advantage of your undergraduate education.
-And because your adviser has information about your high school record and test scores, he or she is best qualified to help you select courses at the right level — courses that will challenge but not overwhelm you.
+Instead, you should expect your adviser to talk with you about your short-term and long-term academic goals, and to help you plan not only this semester's courses, but also a strategy for taking the greatest possible advantage of your undergraduate education.
+And because advisers have information about your high school record and test scores, they are best qualified to help you select courses at the right level -- courses that will challenge but not overwhelm you.

-Before you meet with your academic adviser to select your courses, it is important to review Course Offerings thoroughly, to think about your goals, and to complete the necessary advising forms in advance of your meeting.
+Before you meet with your academic adviser to select your courses, it is important to review Course Offerings thoroughly, to think about your goals, and to complete the necessary advising forms.
 This will allow you to make the most of the appointment with your adviser.

 When you arrive at Princeton your first big decision will be selecting your first set of courses.
-As you start to plan a semester’s program, be sure to look at the kinds of assignments and amount of work demanded by a particular set of courses.
+As you start to plan a semester's program, be sure to consider the kinds of assignments and amount of work demanded by a particular set of courses.
 Balance and variety should be the goal.
 Although University requirements (described below) compel you, to a certain extent, to vary your schedule and to explore a number of areas, you should also consider your attitude toward repetitive or similar intellectual exercises.
-For example, if all your courses required difficult textbook reading, weekly problem sets and quizzes, and a fair amount of memorization, after a month or two you might find yourself mentally fatigued and desperate for new and different ways to expend your cerebral energy.
+For example, if all your courses require difficult textbook reading, weekly problem sets and quizzes, and a fair amount of memorization, after a month or two you might find yourself mentally fatigued and desperate for new and different ways to expend your cerebral energy.
 You might then wish that you had signed up for that literature course you had considered earlier.
 The thought of reading some novels and writing expository essays might seem appealing.

 On coming to Princeton, you will be joining a diverse and vibrant community, and these values are also the foundation of the curriculum.
 When considering your first set of courses, think broadly.
-You may be unfamiliar with some disciplines, like anthropology or philosophy, and they may seem strange and perhaps daunting; you will already have encountered others, like mathematics or history, and you may wish to continue studying them during your first term at Princeton.
-In general, when contemplating your schedule, it is advisable to balance the new with the old; required courses with elective courses; and preprofessional concerns with the ideals of a liberal education.
+You may be unfamiliar with some disciplines, like anthropology or philosophy, and they may seem strange and perhaps daunting; conversely, you will already be familiar with disciplines such as mathematics or history, and you may wish to continue studying them during your first term at Princeton.
+In general when contemplating your schedule, it is advisable to balance the new with the old; required courses with elective courses; and preprofessional concerns with the ideals of a liberal education.
 Similarly, look for the sweet spot between excessive risk and security.
 Selecting four extremely challenging courses is as inadvisable as electing four extremely easy ones.
 Explore the curriculum with this sense of balance, and you will be able to take full advantage of the opportunities available to you at Princeton.